Travel industry under siege as coronavirus contagion grows

 American also said it was cutting international capacity by 34% for the summer travel season and accelerating the retirement of its Boeing Co 757 and 767 planes.
 Delta Air Lines Inc also said it would significantly reduce its U.S.-Europe schedule after Sunday as it continues to watch customer demand.

-Cash-strapped low-cost carrier Norwegian Air Shuttle ASA said on Thursday it would cut 4,000 flights and temporarily lay off up to half of its employees due to the coronavirus outbreak.
-ASIA-PACIFIC HIT HARD

-Virgin Australia Holdings Ltd, Auckland International Airport Ltd, Flight Centre Travel Group Ltd and Corporate Travel Management Ltd said they would take hits to earnings from reduced travel demand, which included an 18% decline in international passengers at Auckland's airport in the first 10 days of March.
+Virgin Australia Holdings Ltd, Auckland International Airport Ltd, Flight Centre Travel Group Ltd, and Corporate Travel Management Ltd said they would take hits to earnings from reduced travel demand.
 Australia's No. 2 carrier, Virgin Australia, said it would offer discounted fares and cut some flights from Sydney to Los Angeles as demand for trans-Pacific travel fell.

 "You will see us continue to be very disciplined with capacity as the situation evolves," Virgin Australia Chief Executive Paul Scurrah told reporters, echoing similar comments by rival Qantas Airways Ltd earlier in the week.
-Virgin shares fell to a record low in early trade but later rebounded to close 32% higher amid a late rally in the broader Australian market that reversed an 8% loss to close up 4.4%.
-Qantas shares closed 12.6% lower, having fallen as much as 16% in trading.
+Virgin shares fell to a record low in early trade but later rebounded to close 32% higher amid a late rally in the broader Australian market.
+Qantas shares closed 12.6% lower.

-Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave to staff in an effort to preserve cash.
-Airline stocks in Asia were also recovering in later trade from earlier lows, with Singapore Airlines Ltd shares steady at 0550 GMT.
+Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave.
+Airline stocks in Asia were also recovering in later trade, with Singapore Airlines Ltd shares steady at 0550 GMT.

 Earlier in the day, Singapore Changi Airport announced seat capacity for the month of March was down nearly 30% from what was originally scheduled.
-Singapore will deny from Monday entry or transit to visitors who have been in Italy, France, Spain or Germany in the last 14 days as part of measures to control the fast-spreading coronavirus, the health ministry said on Friday.
+Singapore will deny from Monday entry or transit to visitors who have been in Italy, France, Spain or Germany in the last 14 days, the health ministry said on Friday.

-JAL said it would cut 1,468 domestic flights between March 20 and March 28 stemming from lower demand because various sporting and cultural events had been suspended in Japan.
-ANA will cut the number of daily flights from Japan to Los Angeles and New York and reduce operations to other cities in North America from Monday, it said in a press release on its website.
-It also said there will also be fewer flights to European destinations including France, Germany and Belgium.
+JAL said it would cut 1,468 domestic flights between March 20 and March 28 stemming from lower demand because sporting and cultural events had been suspended in Japan.
+ANA will cut the number of daily flights from Japan to Los Angeles and New York and reduce operations to other cities in North America from Monday, it said.
+It also said there will be fewer flights to Europe including France, Germany and Belgium.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)